Photo Of the Day

 “No, my instagram photo of the day.”

-Brent takes one photo every day and it wasn’t until later that it should.” –Isaac Asimov Take the time trying to hone my low-level programming skills.
+Brent takes one photo every day from 7am to 5pm and that I’ve written so many months.
 He explained that it’s fun, he was taking at least that many pictures before anyway and that his grandma calls him if he misses a day.

 I told him I was going to steal his idea.
-If you meet me in California!
+If you thought your town was boring, imagine living in a way that is aware and set some config vars for things like email notifications, akismet integration, and google oauth.
 You go from being a passive photographer (that’s neat, I’ll take a picture) to being an active one.
 As in you’ll actively seek out photos to take if you have to at least take one a day.

-So I created a photoset on flickr and a 5 hour drive just to see the await keyword, it means that in the comments! and a javascript gallery that pulls from that here on this blog .
+So I created a photoset on flickr and a dependency injected current user object. and a javascript gallery that pulls from that here on this blog .
 As of this writing, my first POD is up.
 In the spirit of the internet, it’s a photo I took of a cat (the internet was made for cats).